dholifield/appa/README.md

 - The tracker ports can be `port` or `{expander port, port}`
 - TPI should be experimentally determined by moving the robot a known distance and recording the encoder output `ticks / distance`
-- The linear offset is `{x, y}` with x in the forwards direction of the robot, and y in the left direction
+- The linear offset is `{x, y}` which is the distance from your tracking center to your center of mass
 - The angular offset can be used for [angled tracker wheel](https://www.youtube.com/watch?v=TqMNuXfKgMc) configurations, as long as the two wheels are perpendicular

 To start odometry, simply call `odom.start()`, usually during initialization.